dhwitz/J2ObjC-Kotlin-Native-Demo/README.md

 ## Instructions
 Compile the Kotlin file with `kotlinc-native KotlinSide.kt -produce framework -o ComGoogleKotlinInterop`.
 The framework name currently needs to be the same as the package name.

+Create the Kotlin Jar file with `kotlinc KotlinSide.kt -include-runtime -java-parameters -d KotlinSide.jar`

+Build the J2ObjC fork and compile the Java file with `./j2objc [path-to-file]/JavaSide.java -classpath [path-to-file]/KotlinSide.jar`
+Alternativley, open the translator directory from the fork in your IDE of choice and run the translator with the arguments `[path-to-file]/JavaSide.java -classpath [path-to-file]/KotlinSide.jar`

-Compile the Java file with `./j2objcc [path-to-file]/JavaSide.m  [path-to-file]/JavaSide.h  -framework ComGoogleKotlinInterop -F [path-to-directory-containing framework] -rpath [path-to-directory-containing framework]`
+Create the binary with `./j2objcc [path-to-file]/JavaSide.m  [path-to-file]/JavaSide.h  -framework ComGoogleKotlinInterop -F [path-to-directory-containing framework] -rpath [path-to-directory-containing framework]`

 Run the resulting file with `./a.out ComGoogleKotlinInteropJavaSide`